taromorimoto/teuvopeltoniemi/_pages/cv.md

 ### E-services

-* Founder of the Prevnet EU network (telematics in prevention and treatment of substance abuse)(Board member 1998-, President 1998-2002, Senior Vice President 2002-07, President 2007-2011, Honorary President 2011-)
+* Founder of the Prevnet EU network (online services in prevention and treatment of substance abuse)(Board member 1998-, President 1998-2002, Senior Vice President 2002-07, President 2007-2011, Honorary President 2011-)
 * Sosiaaliportti professional portal for social work by the National Research and Development Centre for Welfare and Health STAKES.(Editorial board member 2007-2009)
 * Finnish @vec network (telematic prevention on mental health, substance abuse, domestic violence, child care) (President 2001-09)
-* Culture and Science Foundation Kemi2000 (Delegation member 2017-2022)
+* Culture and Science Foundation Kemi2000 (Delegation member 2017-2023)
 * Ministry of Social Welfare and Health Board of the Directing the Project on the Development of telematics in social care (Board member 2006-09)

 ***